overington/overington.github.io/README.md

 ## Tasks

+site-menus.yaml:
+- format: manu_name: [title, [href | slug]]
+- [ ] make the menu reader function convert a slug to a href
+    - not sure how to do this yet
+    - temporary fix - create a function which builds the url - @/lib/url.ts
+        - takes in a menuItem object
+        - returns a url string

+### markdown rendering
+- [ ]

+### UI:
 - [x] create a basic layout
 - [ ] find a profile image, and make it fit

 ### blog / Thoughts: